jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Use the size of design elements to communicate the importance of information that they carry
 * Use the size of design elements (e.g. larger boxes) to help users find important information easily.
-* Users judge the importance of information ## the size of the boxes that carry the information, i.e. the content in larger boxes is more important than information in smaller boxes.
+* Users judge the importance of information by the size of the boxes that carry the information, i.e. the content in larger boxes is more important than information in smaller boxes.

 ### Avoid large images above the fold
 * Avoid large images that would cover the entire space above the fold, if there is more information below the fold.
-* Users were overwhelmed ## large banners that covered most of the space above the fold blocking their way to information below it.
+* Users were overwhelmed by large banners that covered most of the space above the fold blocking their way to information below it.

 ### For each page, provide a summary of the page & its purpose